R0R11/r0r11.github.io/content/CTF WRITEUPS/IDEKCTF-2024.md

 So the following code doesn't check the links of the linked list thus what we can do is Setup the bk pointers to go through whatever region we want to allocate on.
 As long as it forms a closed loop back to the smallbin of the same size we can get an allocation anywhere we want.
 Depending on the setup we can pull this off completely leakless also if we rely on placing pointers and partially overwriting it.
+But of course we are restricted with what size we can do this to.

 Eg: